 The Metropolis is super chic; it's form-fitting, flattering, and isn't overloaded with down.
 The satin finish look of the exterior nylon fabric dresses it up, even though we had no problem wearing it to run errands or go to the gym.
 The back has a dart shape, which adds a little more flare.
 It reaches just above our knee, and the style is comparable to the Patagonia Fiona Down Parka, but with more down insulation.
 If down isn't your style, and you don't want a jacket covered in exterior stitching, we'd recommend the Arc'teryx Patera Parka.
 The Patera is almost equally as warm, but it has a smooth, simple exterior appearance.
-The Arc'teryx Darrah is lightweight, not as warm, abnd has a smooth exterior appearance.
+The Arc'teryx Darrah is lightweight, not as warm, and has a smooth exterior appearance.
 If you are in the market for a jacket with an iconic classic winter parka look, check out the Kuhl Arktik Down Parka.

 The Metropolis Parka II is more form-fitting than the Arctic Parka II and the Columbia Heavenly.
-Unlike the Canada Goose Kensington Parka, that has an adjustable cinched waist, the Metropolis has contoured quilting at the waist for an improved fit and more definition.
+Unlike the Canada Goose Kensington Parka, which has an adjustable cinched waist, the Metropolis has contoured quilting at the waist for an improved fit and more definition.

 The Metropolis Parka II is insulated with just the right amount of down, which makes it quite comfy.
 There's not too much, or too little down - except in the shoulders.
 We noticed ourselves reaching for often, whether we were walking the dog or running errands.
 Insulated with less down than the Marmot Montreaux, we had an easy time moving around in it, but we weren't as warm.